 A relatively large number of people in Fairplay telecommute to their jobs.
 Overall, about 18.73% of the workforce works from home.
 While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

-Fairplay is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Fairplay doesn't have a public transportation system that people use for their commute.

 The citizens of Fairplay are very well educated compared to the average community in the nation: 34.81% of adults in Fairplay have a bachelor's degree or even advanced degree.